kepler-space/kepler-jetson/README.md

 ```

 For a persistent configuration, you can add this to your network configuration files (e.g., NetworkManager or netplan).

+> **Note:** The host network configuration described above will only provide network connectivity between the host machine
+and the Jetson dev kit.
+It will not provide the Jetson with network access to the internet.
+To allow internet access, you
+will need to configure your host machine as a gateway.
+The exact configuration will depend on your network setup, but may
+involve enabling packet forwarding (e.g., `sysctl -w net.ipv4.ip_forward=1`), modifying firewall rules (e.g. `iptables`),
+and/or enabling NAT (e.g., `iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE`).
+Refer to your host machine's network manager
+documentation for more the best way to configure this for your specific setup.

 ### Connecting via SSH